Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Introduction

-Here, we therefore provide a structured overview based on a survey of a large number of research papers on how to integrate additional, prior knowledge into the machine learning pipeline.
+A recent survey synthesizes this into a new paradigm of theory-guided data science and points out the importance of enforcing scientific consistency in machine learning \cite{karpatne2017theory}.
+Even for support vector machines there exists a survey about the incorporation of knowledge into this formalism \cite{lauer2008incorporating}.
+The fusion of symbolic and connectionist AI seems more and more approachable.
+In this regard, we refer to recent a survey on graph neural networks and a research direction framed as relational inductive bias ~\cite{battaglia2018relational}.
+Our work complements the aforementioned surveys by providing a systematic categorization of knowledge representations that are integrated into machine learning.
+We provide a structured overview based on a survey of a large number of research papers on how to integrate additional, prior knowledge into the machine learning pipeline.
 As an umbrella term for such methods, we henceforth use \textit{informed machine learning}.

-Our contributions are threefold: First, we propose a concept for informed machine learning that clarifies its building blocks and relation to conventional machine learning.
-Second, we introduce a taxonomy that classifies informed machine learning approaches according to the source of knowledge, its representation, and its integration into the machine learning pipeline.
+Our contributions are threefold: We propose an abstract concept for informed machine learning that clarifies its building blocks and relation to conventional machine learning.
+It states that informed learning uses a hybrid information source that consists of data and prior knowledge, which comes from an independent source and is given by formal representations.
+Our main contribution is the introduction of a taxonomy that classifies informed machine learning approaches, which is novel and the first of its kind.
+It contains the dimensions of the knowledge source, its representation, and its integration into the machine learning pipeline.
 We put a special emphasis on categorizing various knowledge representations, since this may enable practitioners to incorporate their domain knowledge into machine learning processes.
-Third, we present a research survey and describe how different knowledge representations, e.g., algebraic equations, logic rules, or simulation results, can be used in informed machine learning.
+Moreover, we present a description of available approaches and explain how different knowledge representations, e.g., algebraic equations, logic rules, or simulation results, can be used in informed machine learning.

 Our goal is to equip potential new users of informed machine learning with established and successful methods.
 As we intend to survey a broad spectrum of methods in this field, we cannot describe all methodical details and we do not claim to have covered all available research papers.
 We rather aim to analyze and describe common grounds as well as the diversity of approaches in order to identify the main research directions in informed machine learning.